swims upside down just below the surface

 - Not Threatened

-The rebel of the pond world, refusing to follow the conventional rules of swimming.
-While most aquatic insects swim right-side up, the backswimmer cruises on its back, using its long, oar-like hind legs to row effortlessly through the water.
-It hangs upside down from the surface tension, breathing through a silvery bubble of air trapped against its abdomen like a miniature diving suit.
+It swims upside down.
+The backswimmer is the rebel of the pond world.
+Refusing to follow the conventional rules of swimming.
+While most aquatic insects swim right-side up, the backswimmer cruises on its back.
+Using its long, oar-like hind legs to row effortlessly through the water.
+It hangs upside down from the surface tension.
+Breathing through a silvery bubble of air trapped against its abdomen.
+Like a miniature diving suit.